AFLplusplus/LibAFL/fuzzers/baby/baby_fuzzer_swap_differential/README.md

 The tested programs are provided in `first.c` and `second.c`.

-You may execute this fuzzer with `cargo make run`.
+You may execute this fuzzer with `just run`.
 If you prefer to do so manually, you may also simply use `cargo build --release --bin libafl_cc` followed by `cargo run --release --bin fuzzer_sd`